1.1 ‘St Mary’s University’ of St Mary’s University, Waldegrave Road, Twickenham, London TW14SX.

 2.9 Hirers utilising the sports facilities for sports fixtures or sessions are required to provide their own qualified first aider and first aid equipment.

 2.10 Hirers utilising the sports facilities to deliver coached sessions must hold, as a minimum, a level 2 coaching qualification and public liability insurance specific to the activity.
+This should be provided to Sports St Mary’s at the time of booking and before confirmation.
+Courts booked for casual use only cannot be booked for private coaching sessions or for club / team sessions.
+All coached, club / team sessions will be considered a Management Booking and require pre-approval before the booking is confirmed.

 2.11 All regulations within the facilities and surrounding areas, including specific facility and/or activity rules, must be adhered to at all times by all Hirers.